-On the 10th of November, Vlad Glaveanu, the Head of Psychology and Professional Counseling at Webster University Geneva, gave a keynote at the International Workshop “Creativity meets design thinking”, organised by the Università Cattolica del Sacro Cuore, Milan, Italy.
+On Nov.
+10, Vlad Glaveanu, the Head of Psychology and Professional Counseling at Webster University Geneva, gave a keynote at the International Workshop “Creativity meets design thinking”, organised by the Università Cattolica del Sacro Cuore, Milan, Italy.

 Other speakers at the workshop came from Università Cattolica del Sacro Cuore and the Politecnico di Milano as well as the University of Bologna.
 The workshop was attended by over 50 participants.
 Future meetings are planned in collaboration with Webster University Geneva.

 Paserman Publishes on The Effect of Corruption on Bond Prices

 Dr. Michal Paserman has published a new article in the Journal of International Money and Finance.
 The paper entitled “Comovement or safe haven?
 The effect of corruption on the market risk of sovereign bonds of emerging economies during financial crises” explores the role of corruption in the cross-market time-varying linkage between sovereign bonds of emerging markets and the US stock market.